DB-S3/Documentation/Research/XSS.md

 The reason why I researched this topic is to secure my application better due to my app being a content management system which includes a load of user data which can make it very unsafe.
-This research was done using the DOT framework with the following strategies:
-**Literature study**.
+The research strategy I used was Library Research.
+The research method from the framework I use is Literature study.
+I used this method because there are a lot of good online sources for information.
+I can use these sources to conduct my research.

 ## Research question: